• Skip to primary navigation

 Costa Rica Frogs and Toads

 Costa Rica is home to many spectacular frogs, many of which are endangered or threatened.
-The mascot of the country is actually the red eyed tree frog!
 There are poisonous and non-poisonous frogs in Costa Rica such as the dart frogs and glass frogs.

 Red eye tree frog in Arenal